Ohabert/Stereoscope/README.md

 # VR Stereoscope
-This is a simple smartphone-based stereoscope built with [A-Frame](https://aframe.io/).
+This is HTML code for a simple smartphone-based stereoscope built with [A-Frame](https://aframe.io/).
 It allows anyone with a smartphone and a cheap set of VR glasses to experience and interact with stereo images, in particular those created by vision scientists to understand how binocular stereo vision works.
 Any pair of left/right images can be viewed stereoscopically on a smartphone, just by passing the image URLs in a query string.

 Details about this project and a collection of popular stereo images are at [vision.seas.harvard.edu/stereoscope](https://vision.seas.harvard.edu/stereoscope/).